osgi/osgi.enroute.site/_examples/010-examples.md

 The @Path, @GET and @PathParam annotations are defined by JAX-RS, and used to map incoming requests to the resource method “toUpper(String)” which converts the incoming String to upper case and then returns it.

-### The Unit test
+### The Unit Test

-The unit test makes use of JUnit 4 to perform a basic test on the Upper service
+The unit test makes use of JUnit 4 to perform a basic test on the Upper service.

 ## The app module